arechnitzer/CLP4/README.md

 <img src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" />

-**Note** This repository is a work-in-progress and will (hopefully) be updated regularly during 2020.

 ## Source files
 In this repository we give two sets of source files - latex and pretext.